belovedpearl/saltpearlnetwork/README.md

 * [React Router](https://www.npmjs.com/package/react-router-dom/v/5.3.0) - Installed to handle client rounting in the application.

 * [Font Awesome](https://fontawesome.com/) - Source of font used throughput the website.

+* [Tiny Png](https://tinypng.com/) - Used to reduce overall image size.

+* [Image Resizer](https://imageresizer.com/) - Used to achieve small dmension of image used.

+* [Watermark Image](https://www.iloveimg.com/watermark-image) - Used to apply watermark to images